holidayextras/holidayextras.github.com/_posts/2016-08-15-beating-bystanding.md

 The variables of bystander theory could explain why we are not stepping forward in our growing Holiday Extras tech team.

 **Diffusion of responsibility** could be the biggest contributor to our issue.
 It is tempting to believe that others are more available or capable to intervene.
 In relation to the PR example, it would be easy for an individual to assume that another member of the team would be more capable.
-Our own availability, or shortness of, is also visible to ourselves.
 It would be human of us to want to wait a while for that highly capable, highly available person to step forward.
 As the team grows, the probability of this person increases and so people are more inclined to wait.
 When all are waiting, including that person, we have a problem.

 A feeling of responsibility is part of the **emergency vs non-emergency** variable.
 It focuses more on how the situation is presented.
 Bystanders naturally go through the following process when assessing: notice the situation; interpret the level of emergency; feel a level of responsibility; think how they could help; implement.
 Given that process, the raiser of a PR would need to make sure they provide the right information.
 We use Slack to communicate when we need a PR reviewed, where it’s difficult to get noticed.
 It would be easy to write “Got a PR, a little help?” and get frustrated that no one understands the urgency or feels responsible.
 Include that it needs to be merged today, to solve this business goal and here’s the expertise we need to assess.
 That would help bystanders to go through their process and put themselves forward to help.